frankpermenter/frlib/README.md

 This repo contains matlab code for pre-processing SDPs.
-Given an SDP that fails Slater''s condition, the code searches for a lower dimensional face of the PSD cone containing the feasible set.
+Given an SDP that fails Slater's condition, the code searches for a lower dimensional face of the PSD cone containing the feasible set.
 If the search succeeds, the code reformulates the SDP explicitly over this face.
 This results in an SDP with "smaller" semidefinite constraints, i.e. if the original SDP contained a single nxn semidefinite constraint the reformulation will contain a single dxd constraint with d < n.